Success for Coleg y Cymoedd’s A-level learners

 Coleg y Cymoedd is today (16th August) celebrating another year of strong A-level and vocational results which will see learners head across the country to study at some of the UK’s top universities.

-This year, Coleg y Cymoedd’s Sixth Form Centre, based at Nantgarw, achieved an overall 98 per cent pass rate, with 15 of the college’s 22 subject areas achieving a 100 per cent pass rate, including further maths, history, geography, law and english language and literature.
+The college’s Sixth Form Centre, based at Nantgarw, has seen another year of exceptional exam results, with an overall 98 per cent pass rate, and with 15 of the college’s 22 subject areas achieving a 100 per cent pass rate, including further maths, history, geography, law and English language and literature.

 The number of learners achieving A*-C grades has also increased significantly, up 13% on last year, demonstrating the college’s commitment to continually improving the quality of the teaching and learning it provides.

 As a result, learners from across Rhondda Cynon Taff and the Caerphilly borough are now able to take the next step towards their dream careers through achieving places at leading universities in their chosen fields.

 The day’s outstanding achievements include eighteen-year-old Chloe Jones, from Rhondda, who will be heading to Cardiff University to study Sociology after achieving A*AA grades in sociology, psychology and English.